2020s

 Keaton Law under pressure, Brad Prior with fingertip control

-Tackles received and given by Corey Rich (4) and Matthias Rose
+Tackles received and given by Corey Rich (4) and Mattias Rose

 A Max Sievers handball and a Brodie Steele balancing act